jostylr/literate-programming/lp.md

 ### Default processors

 The processors array, a property of the Document, is a sequence of parsers.
 They should return true if processing is done for the line.
 The argument is always the current line and the doc structure.

 You can mutate the processors array to have different behavior (presumably a directive).
 You can use document.defaultProcessors to get the original array.

 `Directives parser caps` will be removed in the future.

 [](# "js")

     [
+    _"Code fencing parser",
     _"Code parser",
     _"Directives parser link",
     _"Head parser",